vedsub/Payment-App/README.md

 ## Description

 This Payments App is a comprehensive solution designed to facilitate seamless financial transactions between users.
-It features a unique account creation process that assigns a random balance to each new account, enhancing the element of surprise and engagement for users.
-The app ensures a secure and efficient way of sending money, guaranteeing that transactions are either fully completed or not processed at all, thus maintaining transaction integrity.
+It features a unique account creation process that assigns a random balance to each new account.
+The app ensures a secure and efficient way of sending money, guaranteeing that transactions are either fully completed or not processed at all,so as to remove unfair methods.

 ### Features